These 20 TED Talks for personal growth, will empower and inspire you. To be the best version of you. That you were meant to be!

 Find Dan Gilbert’s bestselling book “Stumbling on Happiness” here.

-Shame can be crippling and the secret behind many forms of broken behavior including addiction, depression, violence, suicide and eating disorders.
+Shame can be crippling and the secret behind many forms of broken behavior including – addiction, depression, violence, suicide and eating disorders.
 After studying shame for six years, Brene says that while guilt is the feeling that we did something bad, shame is the feeling or belief that we are bad.
-Watch as she explores what can happen when people confront their shame head-on with compassion and empathy.
+Watch as she explores what can happen when people confront their shame head-on, with self-compassion and empathy.

-Get her book “I Thought It Was Just Me” here.
+Get Brene’s best selling book on Amazon here > “I Thought It Was Just Me” here.

 Is your school or workplace divided into “creatives” versus practical people?
 David Kelley believes that creativity is not the domain of only a chosen few but a natural part of all of us.
 He suggests that we were all creative as children until we faced criticism and judgement.
 Not feeling good enough, becoming fearful in the process.
 He encourages use to move through those phobias and offers ways to build confidence and embrace our creativity.